brenov/xr-cv19-diagnosis/README.md

 ## What We Learned

-The dataset presents some irregularities, such as children's lungs only of NON-COVID cases, and the X-ray images were collected from different X-ray machines.
+The dataset presents some irregularities, such as children's lungs only of non-COVID cases, and the X-ray images were collected from different X-ray machines.
 These irregularities may affect badly the training and, consequently, the quality resulting model.

 Deep Learning approaches are very computationally expensive, and we needed a powerful machine to perform our experiments.